Dundee Utd appoint Fox head coach on two-year deal

 "I know how much the supporters at this club crave success.
 This group of players have real potential and quality."

-And sporting director Tony Asghar added: "Liam was clear in his interview with the Board on how he plans to improve short-term performance and results as he outlined a coaching and tactical plan to allow Dundee United to return to our long-term strategy.
+Sporting director Tony Asghar added: "Liam was clear in his interview with the Board on how he plans to improve short-term performance and results as he outlined a coaching and tactical plan to allow Dundee United to return to our long-term strategy.

 "I have no doubt this coaching team will bring much-needed fresh and innovative coaching and game models to Dundee United.
 The club will also be adding a further assistant head coach soon to complete Liam's coaching staff."